Breast Reduction in Palm Beach Gardens, Jupiter, and Port St. Lucie

+At Lickstein Plastic Surgery, serving Palm Beach Gardens, Jupiter, Port St. Lucie, Tequesta, North Palm Beach, West Palm Beach, and Wellington, each patient receives a personalized treatment plan to suit their desired results.
 Breast reduction surgery typically takes several hours to complete.
-Most often, Dr. Lickstein will make an incision around the nipple and areola that extends down the front of the breast vertically and into the fold under the breast, similar to an anchor or upside down letter T. In most cases, the nipple remains intact and affixed to the underlying tissue, preserving the normal sensitivity.
+Our surgeons will usually create an incision around the areola, extending down in a vertical line and then across the crease of the breast, similar in shape to an anchor.
+Typically, the nipple remains intact and affixed to the underlying tissue, preserving the normal sensitivity.
 After excess tissue is excised, the breast and nipple are lifted and reshaped.
 The areola is typically reduced in size.
-Breast feeding may be possible after breast reduction.

 The Benefits of Breast Reduction

 Reducing a disproportionately large bust can give you a leaner, more svelte appearance.
 A breast reduction can also allow you to wear a greater variety of stylish clothing.

 The excess weight of large breasts can put stress on the back, while bra straps can cause disfiguring indentations in shoulders.
 Breast reduction surgery can relieve the pain discomfort caused by very large breasts.

 In addition to improving overall comfort, breast reduction surgery can allow women to engage in activities such as running and high-impact training, that they may have previously avoided due to large breasts.

 Women with large breasts often suffer from skin irritation due to constant friction, either from bras or from the skin-on-skin contact that can occur with pendulous breasts.
 Breast reduction surgery lifts and lightens the breasts to reduce irritation.

 As with many surgical procedures, patients may experience mild pain after surgery.
 Pain is temporary and will vary by patient.
 Medication will be prescribed to manage pain, and a compression bra will be provided to help as well.